BeeyWasser/BeeyWasser/README.md

 - 👋 Hi, I’m Amanda Yuna
-- 👀 I’m interested in exact sciences in general, such as programming, mathematics, science, robotics, biology and with the exception of philosophy.
+- 👀 I’m interested in exact sciences in general, such as programming, robotics, biotech and web aplications.
 - 🌱 I’m currently learning Json, SQLlalchemy/SQL, Flask and Vue.js.
 - 💞️ I’m looking to collaborate on large applied projects and with different organizations with flexibility and innovation.
 But also with interesting people in the STEAM and STEM areas.
 - 📫 How to reach me?
 Through my e-mail (amandayunasouzalima@gmail.com) and my Discord (https://discordapp.com/users/marie_curie_yzkx).